bytecodealliance/wasmtime-demos/dotnet/README.md

 While the Wasmtime for .NET API does not yet support the interface types proposal, this demonstrates how the [markdown WebAssembly module](https://github.com/bytecodealliance/wasmtime-demos/tree/master/markdown) can still be used from .NET.

+When the Wasmtime for .NET API supports configuring Wasmtime's WASI implementation and WebAssembly interface types, this demo will be greatly simplified so that the glue code in `Allocator.cs` and `Host.cs` will no longer be necessary.

 ## Installing a .NET Core SDK

 Install a [.NET Core SDK](https://dotnet.microsoft.com/download) (version 3.0 or later) to build this project.